Whose Line Is It Anyway? (American TV series): Performers/players

 The fourth performer on the show alternates.
 As well as Stiles and Mochrie, other veterans of the UK series who regularly appear on the US series are Greg Proops, Brad Sherwood, and Chip Esten.
-Karen Maruyama, who appeared in three episodes of the UK series' last two seasons, appeared in several episodes of the US series' first two seasons.
+Karen Maruyama, who appeared in three episodes of the UK series' last two seasons, appeared in three episodes of the US series' first two seasons.
 The US version also introduced several newcomers, including Denny Siegel, Kathy Greenwood, Jeff Davis, Patrick Bristow (who appeared in one episode of the last UK season), Stephen Colbert, Kathy Kinney, Ian Gomez, Gary Anthony Williams, Jonathan Mangum, Heather Anne Campbell, Keegan-Michael Key and Nyima Funk.
 Another of the UK series' major performers, Josie Lawrence, appeared in two episodes of the US series during season 2.
 Like the UK series, the US series occasionally featured a celebrity guest performer, such as Robin Williams, Kathy Griffin, and Whoopi Goldberg.
 On some occasions, in a feature that was unique to the US version, a celebrity made a guest appearance for individual games; such appearances have included Sid Caesar, David Hasselhoff, Florence Henderson, Jerry Springer, Joanie "Chyna" Laurer, Richard Simmons, Katie Harman, Jayne Trcka, the Loyola Marymount University cheerleaders, Hugh Hefner, and Lassie.
 Celebrity guests became a regular feature of the show beginning with season 9.

-Improvisational musician Laura Hall, who replaced Richard Vranch as the in-house musician for the final UK season, has been part of the US series for its entire run, and performed piano and keyboards in games featuring improvisational singing by the cast members.
-Hall, originally from Chicago, gained valuable experience for Whose Line? by performing as a pianist for various theater and improvisational companies including The Second City and the Improv Institute.
+Improvisational musician Laura Hall, who replaced Richard Vranch as the in-house musician for the final UK season, has been part of the US series for its entire run and performed piano and keyboards in games featuring improvisational singing by the cast members.
+Hall, originally from Chicago, gained valuable experience for Whose Line? by performing as a pianist for various theater and improvisational companies, including The Second City and the Improv Institute.
 From the second season onward, other musicians joined Hall – Linda Taylor made frequent appearances playing guitar and occasionally keyboards, while Cece Worrall-Rubin, Anne King, Candy Girard, and Anna Wanselius appeared alongside Hall (and sometimes also Taylor) on occasion.